ShyftNetwork/go-empyrean/README.md

 [![Build Status](https://travis-ci.org/ShyftNetwork/go-empyrean.svg?branch=development)](https://travis-ci.org/ShyftNetwork/shyft_go-ethereum)
 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/ShyftNetwork/go-empyrean?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 go-empyrean is based on a fork of go-ethereum.
 Much of the functionality and process for starting go-empyrean is the same as that for a regular ethereum node - as reflected in the notes detailed under the heading Go Ethereum below.
-Documentation for changes and enhancements added by Shyft is detailed under the section Shyft Notes below.
+Documentation for changes added by Shyft is detailed below.

-## SHYFT NOTES
+## Shyft Documentation

 https://shyftnetwork.github.io/go-empyrean/#setup

-#### Tag Release Command
+## Install

-`gren release --tags=v0.8.2 --data-source=prs --override`
+To get a go-empyrean node ready please ensure that you have the proper installations listed below.

 #### Dependencies